Digital DNA

 Digital DNA is a public art project commissioned by the Palo Alto Public Arts Commission for Lytton Plaza in downtown Palo Alto, California.
 It was created by Adriana Varella and Nilton Maltz and installed in 2005.
 Digital DNA addresses complicated themes of technology and public space in Silicon Valley.
 In 2018, the sculpture was removed from the plaza and was later installed outside of the i-Lab at Harvard Business School.

-Digital DNA recognizes Palo Alto (the HP garage) as the birthplace of the Silicon Valley and the computer revolution.
-At the same time, the sculpture poses challenging questions about what it means to live and work in the Silicon Valley where every day companies determine and produce new technologies and make decisions that profoundly change the DNA of both it and every other society on the globe.

 Commission

 The Palo Alto Public Arts Commission is primarily funded by the Palo Alto City Council and aims to beautify the city and support (often emerging) contemporary artists while contributing to the cultural life of the community.
 In 2000, the seven member Commission approved the modern artwork Digital DNA for the 0.2 acre plaza on the corner of University Avenue and Emerson Street.